 The minimum requirements for most medical programs are:

 3. 1-year of organic chemistry with laboratory

 5. 1-year of English at the college-level: composition and/or literature

 6. 1-year of mathematics is recommended and specifically required by some schools

 Additionally, the College of Engineering social science and humanities requirements may be used to fulfill suggested curricula in psychology and sociology.

 For further information, contact the BU Pre-Professional Advising Office:

 100 Bay State Road, 4th floor

 All students must also satisfy either the Hub or General Education requirements outlined above (as determined by the year they matriculated at BU) plus the Math, Natural Science and Residency requirements described above.

-Degree requirement: at least 48 credits of coursework taken at Boston University in the upper division of the student’s engineering degree program.
-A student’s upper division program consists of the program requirements and/or program electives required for the student’s major as listed on the program planning sheet for the junior and senior years.
-A credit deficiency in engineering credits must be satisfied by an engineering course.
-General Education courses do not count toward the residency requirement.
+Residency requirement: In addition to satisfying all BS degree requirements, a minimum of 48 credits of coursework must be taken at Boston University in the upper-division program.
+The upper-division program consists of the program requirements and/or program electives required for the student’s major as listed on the program planning sheet for the junior and senior years.
+General education classes, Hub electives, and/or writing courses taken during the junior or senior years cannot be counted toward this requirement.
 The residency requirement must be completed within the five years preceding the student’s official date of graduation, with the exception of military service.